sergey-shandar/public/notes/dweb/workshop1.md

 ### 1.2.
 CAS Implementation

-A directory with a prefix `cas.` and a hash method name.
-For example, for `SHA256` we will have a directory `cas.sha256`.
+A directory with a name `cas`.

 Each data block is a file.
 The file name is a hash in hex.
 For example

 ```
-cas.sha256/
+cas/
   17c94a0b6bb9ff1872e2f71ae2369be0e58000146d2e00f9f65ec38ffad347f9
   3e0f9d4c6b2e01d8a4a5fd9bc55dcf187a264a6d6e7e9fd28440de8a16236b3c
   962dc357e37c9bbd5e8088885e85f3f7c6e1b4eaf3e8c298b1ed7c259e297fba